Report on Financial Statements

 the amounts and disclosures in the financial statements.
 The procedures

-selected depend on the auditor''s judgment, including the assessment of
+selected depend upon the auditor''s judgments, including the assessment

-sufficient and appropriate to provide a basis for our audit opinion.
+appropriate to provide a basis for our audit opinion on the financial

 In our opinion and to the best of our information and according to the